jayychaniyara/Areas-MVC/README.md

 Description of project :

 This project demonstrates diffrent Areas in MVC (eg. Admin, Manager and Customer) and according rights for CRUD with respect of diffrent Areas.
 Ajax and WebApi used in Admin->Brands.
+Register and Login functionality also applied with AspNet.Identity.
+Layered architecture followed to differentiate and manage code.
 InCase if you change any models then you need to update database by following commands:

   1. Enable-Migrations -ContextTypeName UdemyMVC.Identity.ApplicationDbContext -MigrationsDirectory IdentityMigrations